-When the French turned up here in the mid 19th century they found a ramshackle wooden town; muddy streets, markets and aforementioned palace scattered across the area at the foot of the hills seen in above photo.
+When the French turned up here in the mid 19th century they found a ramshackle wooden town; muddy streets, markets and aforementioned palace scattered across the area at the foot of the hills seen in the above photo.
 In the 1860s the remnant of the once great Khmer empire was in the process of being divided up between its powerful neighbours Vietnam and Thailand with the capital having been looted by Thailand and the heir to the Cambodian throne carted off to Bangkok, whilst the Vietnamese occupied most of the land east of the Mekong.
-Though the French government’s offer of protection was really only barely disguised colonialism it did ensure Cambodia’s survival, albeit as a French protectorate, and without the colonial power’s intervention it’s almost certain wouldn’t exist today as an independent country.
+Though the French government’s offer of protection was really only barely disguised colonialism it did ensure Cambodia’s survival, albeit as a French protectorate, and without the colonial power’s intervention it almost certainly wouldn’t exist today as an independent country.
 (Ditto in fact for Laos).

 Udong, or Phnom Udong, is today a very popular pilgrimage site/come pic-nic spot for Khmers – so probably a good place to avoid at weekends and public holidays – and the trail round the hill is liberally strewn with litter, beggars and highly persistent kids.
-Views are spectacular though and there’s hundreds of years of historical interest at the site with clear evidence of former Angkor period constructions on the hill.
+Views are spectacular though and there are hundreds of years of historical interest at the site with clear evidence of former Angkor period constructions on the hill.

-Sandstone and laterite blocks litter Udong, as well as plastic bottles and Coke cans, and indeed the remains of a possibly Chenla period brick tower can also be seen there.
+Sandstone and laterite blocks litter Udong, (as well as plastic bottles and Coke cans), and indeed the remains of a possibly Chenla period brick tower can also be seen there.
 Stupas house ashes of various Khmer kings and some of the shrines have been recently restored after being purportedly trashed by the Khmer Rouge so, a site that has certainly been sacred since pre-Angkor times.

 You can check all our Cambodia tour itineraries at this link.